Automattic/jetpack/projects/packages/videopress/src/client/block-editor/plugins/video-chapters/hooks/use-video-item-update/Readme.md

 # useMediaItemUpdate

-React custom hook to update the video metadata
+React custom hook to update the video metadata.
+It returns a handler (a Promise) to hit the API endpoint to update the data.

 ```jsx
 import { useMediaItemUpdate } from './use-video-item-update';